KSRTC bus bursts into flames in Kerala; passengers escape unhurt | Business

 The passengers escaped unhurt as the driver noticed a burning smell and asked everyone to get off the bus quickly, they said.

 ''The fire has been extinguished by the fire force.
-The cause of the fire is yet to be ascertained,'' an officer of Kayamkulam police station.
+The cause of the fire is yet to be ascertained,'' an officer of Kayamkulam police station said.

+Later, the driver of the bus told media that he had noticed a change in the engine sound and therefore, he parked the vehicle on the roadside.

+Subsequently, he saw in the side view mirror that thick smoke was emanating from the back of the bus, the driver said.

+The driver also said that the cause of the fire cannot be a leak from the diesel tank as it was located at the back of the bus.

+''If it was a leak from the diesel tank, the fuel would leak away, but there would be no fire.
+The fire started in the engine.
+Something happened there,'' he said.

-Visuals of the burning bus on TV channels showed thick smoke billowing out from the vehicle which was stopped on the busy national highway 66.
+Visuals of the burning bus on TV channels showed thick smoke billowing out of the vehicle which was stopped on the busy national highway 66.

 The bus was almost fully gutted in the fire.